-Also called War Wizards, these mages have trained extensively in using magic to wage war.
+Also called War Wizards and Sword Sorcerers, these mages have trained extensively in using magic to wage war.
 Battlemages are more at home on a battlefield than in a laboratory or library.
 A Battlemage's arcane aura/nimbus is blue.
-Their Minor Aspect causes any weapon held by the Battlemage to glow with a pale blue light or allows them to sharpen any edged weapon simply by running their hand along the blade.
+Their Minor Aspect causes any weapon held by the

+Battlemage to glow with a pale blue light or allows them to sharpen any edged weapon simply by running their hand along the blade.
 Battlemages have the following abilities:

-- They gain 1d6 HP/level and do 1d6 melee or missile damage. - The spell-casting penalty for wearing armor is reduced by one. - They can cast spells on the Battlemage spell list with corresponding spell point costs.
+- They gain 1d6 HP/level and do 1d6 melee or missile damage. - Automatically gain the Combat Casting Skill. - The spell-casting penalty for wearing armor is reduced by one. - They can cast spells on the Battlemage spell list with corresponding spell point costs.